andre-janino/JumboStoreLocator/README.md

 - _`MongoDB`_ is a NoSQL database that is very suitable for restful applications, as data is already store in a json format. _`MongoDB Atlas`_ is a cloud solution that hosts _`MongoDB`_ databases, being not only suitable for quickly testing an application (little to no setup time involved) and escalating well for production environments.
 - In this particular application, _`MongoDB`_ is used by _`store-service`_ to hold the store data.
 - While google maps platform documentation presents a very fitting [SQL solution](https://developers.google.com/maps/solutions/store-locator/clothing-store-locator) to query the distance between an address and the stored locations, it is also feasible to implement the same functionality with [GeoJSON](https://geojson.org/).
-Why use one over the other?
-Mainly because NoSQL is a good fit for the needs of our _`store-service`_.
+The needed _`2dsphere`_ index was created directly on the database, but it should also have been created on a configuration class.
 - As GeoJSON is being used, the fields "latitude" and "longitude" had to be put into a different structure:
   ```json
   "position": {